Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Interaction.md

 #### POS Condition Code

-The below table identifies the valid values of the transaction condition at the Point-of-Sale
+The below table identifies the valid values of `posConditionCode`.

 | Value | Description |
 |-------|-------------|